jasper-zanjani/notes/lx/README.md

   31. "How to view image metadata".
 [OSTechNix](https://www.ostechnix.com/how-to-view-image-metadata-on-linux/): 2019/08/26.
   32. "Introduction to the Linux [`chown`](#chown) command". [opensource.com](https://opensource.com/article/19/8/linux-chown-command): 2019/08/26.
   33. "How to [`rename`](#rename) a group of files on Linux".
 [NetworkWorld](https://www.networkworld.com/article/3433865/how-to-rename-a-group-of-files-on-linux.html#tk.rss_linux): 2019/08/26.
+  34. "How to use Tig to browse Git logs". [opensource.com](https://opensource.com/article/19/6/what-tig)